dnacombo/app-maxfilter/README.md

     * an optional destination file in `.fif`,
     * an optional event file in `.tsv`.
 4) Input parameters are:
     * `param_destination`: list of three `float`, optional, list of 3 elements giving the coordinates to translate to (with no rotations).
-This parameter must be set to None when a desrination file is provided.
+This parameter must be set to None when a destination file is provided.
 Default is None.
     * `param_st_duration`: `float`, optional, if not `None`, apply tSSS with specified buffer duration (in seconds).
 Default is `None`.
     * `param_st_correlation`: `float`, correlation limit between inner and outer subspaces used to reject overlapping intersecting inner/outer signals during tSSS.
 Default is 0.98.